Pekingese

 Unique facts and fascinating details

-- Pekingese were among the dogs present on the RMS Titanic, with one surviving the disaster.
+- Pekingese were among the dogs that survived the sinking of the Titanic.

 Frequently Asked Questions